Moldable Soap Recipe by Sorcery Soap™

 - Spraying tools with 91% alcohol will keep cutters and plungers from sticking.

 - Spraying with water will make soap dissolve.
 Remember how soap behaves in the shower?
+Use water to stick pieces of soap together sparingly.

 - Be patient with yourself, if you want to make embeds by hand, it will take time to learn.